chromomons/chromomons.github.io/docs/research.markdown

 - tangent surface Navier-Stokes problems.

 For these problems, we address the following questions:
-- Well-posedness in $$W^{1,p}, 1<p<\infty$$.
+- Well-posedness in $`W^{1,p}, 1<p<\infty`$.
-- $$W^{k,p}$$-regularity estimates.
+- $`W^{k,p}`$-regularity estimates.

-In all these results, we focus on having sharp assumptions on the regularity of the underlying manifold $$\Gamma$$.
+In all these results, we focus on having sharp assumptions on the regularity of the underlying manifold $`\Gamma`$.
 We develop this theory without resorting to the potential theory on manifolds.
 Instead, we use the Calderon-Zygmund theory in Euclidean domains and combine it with geometric and functional-analytic arguments.

 arXiv: [https://arxiv.org/abs/2508.11109](https://arxiv.org/abs/2508.11109)